 To protect the butterflies, on the lead up to the installation, their numbers were reduced through a controlled breeding programme.

-Once the order was placed, these intricate stencils were created at SureSet HQ prior to the installation on site.
+Once the order was placed, the intricate stencils were created at SureSet HQ prior to the installation on site.

 Our highly skilled Installation Team, who were on site for four days in December, thoroughly enjoyed this creative and interesting installation.